 The situation continues to alter by the day, with more questions arising.
 Here’s what you need to know.

 Facebook will not allow Huawei to pre-install its apps on future smartphones, according to a Reuters report.
-This affects the Facebook, WhatsApp, and Instagram apps, which are often packaged into Huawei’s version of Android, without a need to visit the Google Play Store to find them.
+This affects the Facebook, WhatsApp, and Instagram apps, which are often packaged into Huawei’s version of Android without a need to visit the Google Play Store to find them.

 The spokesman for the Chinese foreign ministry has responded to accusations of Huawei’s ties with the Chinese government, and the potential for espionage.
 Lu Kang is quoted as saying:

 “Recently, some U.S. politicians have continually fabricated rumors about Huawei but have never produced the clear evidence that countries have requested.”
-He continued, stating the message was provoking suspicion in the U.S and, “instigating opposition.”
+He continued, stating the message was provoking suspicion in the U.S. and “instigating opposition.”

-The first indication Huawei’s situation may alter when the trade war between China and the U.S. ends came from comments made by U.S. President Donald Trump.
+The first indication that Huawei’s situation may alter when the trade war between China and the U.S. ends came from comments made by U.S. President Donald Trump.
 “If we made a deal, I could imagine Huawei being possibly included in some form or some part of it,” he said.

 Officials told Reuters the decision will make it difficult, if not impossible, for Huawei to sell some products due to its reliance on U.S. suppliers.
 However, to avoid unintended negative consequences to U.S. companies who have been dealing with Huawei, the Commerce Department soon rolled back some of its earlier restrictions on the Chinese telecom firm, according to a Reuters report.